cemu-project/Cemu/BUILD.md

 * `main.cpp.o: in function 'std::__cxx11::basic_string...`
    * You likely are experiencing a clang-14 issue.
 This can only be fixed by either lowering the clang version or using GCC, see [GCC](#gcc).
 * `fatal error: 'span' file not found`
    *  You're either missing `libstdc++` or are using a version that's too old.
-Install at least v10 with your package manager, eg `sudo apt install libstdc++-10-dev`.
+Install at least v10 with your package manager, e.g. `sudo apt install libstdc++-10-dev`.
 See [#644](https://github.com/cemu-project/Cemu/issues/644).
 * `undefined libdecor_xx`
-   * You are likely experiencing an issue with sdl2 package that comes with vcpkg.
+   * You are likely experiencing an issue with the sdl2 package that comes with vcpkg.
 Delete sdl2 from vcpkg.json in source file and recompile.

 If you are getting a different error than any of the errors listed above, you may either open an issue in this repo or try using [GCC](#gcc).
 Make sure your standard library and compilers are updated since Cemu uses a lot of modern features!